 Grade 3

 Closest towns to this walk: Blackheath, Colongra, Dunedoo, East Gosford, Erina, Ettalong Beach, Gosford, Gulgong, Jilliby, Kandos, Kariong, Katoomba, Kincumber, Leura, Mount Victoria, Mudgee, North Gosford, Ourimbah, Pearce, Pearl Beach, Rylstone, Umina Beach, Wadalba, Watanobbi, Wellington, Wentworth Falls, Woy Woy, Wyong

-Looking for hikes and trails in Strickland State Forest or nearby?
-Try these walks with a similar grade.
+Looking for more walks in or near Strickland State Forest?
+Try these trails with a similar difficulty grade.

+Grade 3